Creating, Reading and Saving Projects

 Reading a Project File

-Aspose.Tasks lets you open existing files and manipulate them as well as creating new files.
-This topic shows how a Project file can be read using Project class’s constructor.
+Aspose.Tasks for Java lets you open existing files and manipulate them as well as creating new files.
+This topic shows how a Project file can be read using the Project class’s constructor.

 Reading Project Files as a Template